RosalbaJMos/arXiv_Publications_Analysis/README.md

  Part 2:

     2.0 The App shows the keywords that appear the most when dividing the relevant field (Physics, Biology, Math, or CS) into six main topics.
-The main words related to each topic are shown in each plot and also displayed as wordclouds.
+The main words related to each topic are shown in each plot and also displayed as wordclouds

     Part 3:
     3.0 In this part, the user can introduce an abstract for classification as a abstract that falls into one of the following categories: - Physics - Biology - Computer Science (CS).